 If you’re a general partnership, limited partnership, or limited liability partnership, you should use your partnership Self Assessment ID and password.

 If you’re an unincorporated association, you should use your Corporation Tax ID and password.

 If you don’t have an ID, go to the Create a Government Gateway account page and follow the instructions to get one.

 When you’re presented with your ID on screen, make a note of it as you won’t be sent anything in the post.
-Log in to the AWRS service using the ID and password you have just created and begin your registration.
+Log in to the AWRS service using the ID and password you have just created and begin your application.

-If you’re a sole trader/self-employed who doesn’t have a Government Gateway ID or use HMRC Online Services you’ll need to register with HMRC as an individual and enrol for SA online using the Government Gateway service as a new user.
+If you’re a sole trader/self-employed who doesn’t have a Government Gateway ID or use HMRC Online Services you’ll need to register with HMRC as an individual and enroll for SA online using the Government Gateway service as a new user.
 Follow the guidance to obtain a Government Gateway ID and register for SA.
-You’ll then be able to log in to the AWRS service and apply for registration.
+You’ll then be able to log in to the AWRS service and apply for approval.

 You should allow 10 working days (21 if you’re abroad) because HMRC posts you an activation code which you need to complete your SA registration.